Ayushi-ninja/Weather-prediction-app/README.md

 “This project was part of my 10-day Add-on Course on Microsoft Azure AI-102.”

-Just copy and paste this into your GitHub README.

 🌦 Weather Prediction App

 A project developed as part of my 10-day Add-on Course on Microsoft Azure AI-102